 Although many people don’t like to think about a possible injury while on vacation on a cruise ship, countless people fall victim to the negligence of large cruise lines each year.
 The statute of limitations for filing your cruise injury case can be a moving target depending on the language contained in your ticket contract, and many of the major cruise lines shorten the allotted time to file your lawsuit down to one year.
 In these cases, hiring an experienced cruise injury lawyer is vital to the success of your case.

 When injured in a car accident through no fault of their own, motorists often look to the responsible party for compensation for their injuries.
 Oftentimes, this compensation comes from the at-fault driver’s liability insurance policy, however, in the event the responsible party is uninsured or underinsured, the injured party may choose to sue him or her personally.
 Generally speaking, in Florida, the statute of limitations for filing a personal injury case is four years from the date of the accident.

 Miami Personal Injury Lawyer

 Are you considering filing a medical malpractice, wrongful death, cruise injury, or bodily injury lawsuit in the state of Florida?
 If so, don’t underestimate the importance of having experienced legal representation in your corner.
-Michael T. Flanagan is very knowledgeable about the various statutes of limitation that apply to Florida injury cases, and he has a proven track record of helping his clients hold negligent parties or entities responsible in a court of law.
-Contact our team at (305) 638-4143 to take the first step in hiring a qualified personal injury lawyer to handle your case.
+Michael T. Flanagan and Zachary Bodenheimer are very knowledgeable about the various statutes of limitation that apply to Florida injury cases, and they have a proven track record of helping their clients hold negligent parties or entities responsible in a court of law.
+Contact our team at (305) 615-6080 to take the first step in hiring a qualified personal injury lawyer to handle your case.